Skip to main content

 retroarch_load_state_slot

-Load a game state from a specific numbered slot without altering the active save slot selector.
+Load a save state from a numbered slot without altering RetroArch's current-slot pointer.
+Use to access specific bookmarks while preserving ongoing save location.

 Instructions